HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 (https://www.kickstarter.com/projects/kevinzl/ecoqube-air-the-coolest-desktop-greenhouse-ever)

 ![Image](EcoCube.jpg)
+(This is an image of the EcoQube Air, a desktop greenhouse.)

 This is a desktop greenhouse aimed to improve air quality and provide smart light therapy.
 The components of this project include an induction water pump that quietly flows water, air filter that removes harmful air particles and encourages healthy plant growth, dual fans that purify 450 feet of air every hour, customisable LEDs, and a connectable mobile app.
 Providing the perfect environment environment for plants, this project both helps you to grow plants easier but also improves your own quality of life.